Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 ...Well, shit.
 Code-cant, probably.
 That needed answering.

-So… "Gotta be careful, Mother might be sniffing."
+So...
+"Gotta be careful, Mother might be sniffing."

-"Oh, I think Mother’s gone to lie down…" Yekiidaa chittered, completing the challenge.
+"Oh, I think Mother’s gone to lie down..."
+Yekiidaa chittered, completing the challenge.
 "For now, anyway.
 Well!
 This is a funny meeting, isn’t it?"

 No shit.
 Yekiidaa didn’t look *anything* like a Whitecrest ought, even in the modern era where everyone had to be big-ass badasses to do the mission anymore.